Parish Council

 Members of the public are welcome to attend.

-Anyone not able to attend, may raise their concerns or views by contacting the clerk before 3.00pm on the day of a meeting.
+Anyone not able to attend, may raise their concerns or views by contacting the

 Matters for the agenda must be with the clerk 10 days prior to the next meeting.